 Since it is easier to monitor using SNMP, we can also enable SNMP on our Windows Test Server.

-You can follow the steps here to enable SNMP on different operating systems.
+You can follow the steps here to enable SNMP on different operating systems which is used primarily for polling and Monitoring Operating Systems and networked devices.
 I will show the steps for Windows Server 2012 here since we need to do it for the Test Server.
 First open Server Manager and click on Add Roles and Features:

 Check the SNMP Service box and then click Add Features.